Happy Birthday & memento mori ROZZ WILLIAMS!

 – He formed his first band at the age of 16.
 It was called Crawlers to No and later became known as The Upsetters.
 Rozz played guitar and sang, but never performed on stage with the project.

-– He founded Christian Death in 1979 and left after the third album was released.
+– In 1979 he founded Christian Death and left after the third album was released.

-– Together with his wife Eva O, he realized his musical versions with Shadow Project.
+– With his wife Eva O he realized his musical versions with Shadow Project.

 Listen to Christian Death in our “Gothic Rock Generations” playlist on Spotify: